What is a Living Will?

 For situations where you are incapacitated and therefore not able to speak for yourself, but your health is not so dire that your living will becomes effective, you should have a health care power of attorney or health care proxy.
 A health care power of attorney is a legal document that gives someone else the authority to make health care decisions for you in the event you are incapacitated.
 The person you designate to make health care decisions on your behalf is supposed to consider what you would want, so be sure to talk with them about it.
 It may be a difficult conversation, but you're asking someone to take on a great burden for you - letting him or her know what you want lessens that burden.

-None of these documents will do you any good if no one knows about them.
+None of your estate planning documents will do you any good if no one knows about them.
 You have to talk with your doctor and the person you designate as your health care proxy.
 Discuss with your doctor what kinds of end of life medical treatments you want.
 He or she can help you by answering any questions you have about certain treatments.
 Once you've decided what it is you do or don't want, make your wishes known to your doctor and your family.